GanGroup/Gan/kai/presentation/script.md

 ![image-20240915095834749](/Users/dengkai/Library/Application Support/typora-user-images/image-20240915095834749.png)

-This function measures how good the generator is at making the discriminator believe that the generated data is real.

-In short, the generator tries to minimize its loss by creating more convincing data, while the discriminator tries to minimize its own loss by getting better at spotting fake data.
-This adversarial process drives both networks to improve, leading to increasingly realistic results.

 ### GAN Training Process

-The training process of GAN is adversarial.
+Here is the diagram of the GAN training process in distribution angle.

+先说出图总 z, x, 黑线，绿线和蓝线代表的意义

 Initially, the generator produces poor-quality data, but over time, as the generator improves, the quality of the generated data becomes more similar to the real data.

-The key to training GANs is achieving a balance between the generator and the discriminator.
+The key to training GAN is achieving a balance between the generator and the discriminator.
 This is shown in the distribution diagram, where the error gradually decreases over time, and the generated data distribution eventually aligns with the real data distribution.

 ![image-20240915085837801](/Users/dengkai/Library/Application Support/typora-user-images/image-20240915085837801.png)